RebelToolbox/RebelDocumentation/tutorials/3d/procedural_geometry/meshdatatool.rst

 We initialize the MeshDataTool from an ArrayMesh by calling ``create_from_surface()``.
 If there is already data initialized in the MeshDataTool, calling ``create_from_surface()`` will clear it for you.
 Alternatively, you can call ``clear()`` yourself before re-using the MeshDataTool.

 In the examples below, assume an ArrayMesh called ``mesh`` has already been created.
-See :ref:`ArrayMesh tutorial <doc_arraymesh>` for an example of mesh generation.
+See :doc:`ArrayMesh tutorial </tutorials/3d/procedural_geometry/arraymesh>` for an example of mesh generation.

 .. tabs::
  .. code-tab:: gdscript GDScript